explainers-by-googlers/cross-origin-storage/README.md

 If an origin itself has stored the file before, the user agent can decide to not show a prompt if the origin requests access to the file again.

-If the user agent knows that the file exists, it can customize the permission prompt to differentiate the existence check and the access prompt:
+If the user agent knows that the file exists, it can customize the permission prompt to differentiate the existence check and the access prompt.

+> [!IMPORTANT]
+> All permission strings in this explainer are purely for illustrative purposes.
+User agents are expected to customize them.

 - If the file doesn't exist:
   ![example.com wants to check if your browser already has a file it needs, possibly saved from another site.
 If found, it will use the file without changing it.
 (Allow this time) (Allow on every visit) (Don't allow)](./permission-1.png)